Hochopepper/SwordToShield/Character_Creation/Classes/colossus.md

 ### Fire Bladder.
 You grow a gland in your throat that holds chemicals which, when combined, can release blasts of corrosive liquid or roaring flame.
-As an action you may expend two stamina dice to expell a 100 foot line or a 30 foot cone of roaring flames or corrosive acid forcing everyone in the area to make a DC 14 dexterity saving throw or take 4d8 fire or acid damage, taking half as much on a success.
+As an action you may expend two hit dice to expell a 100 foot line or a 30 foot cone of roaring flames or corrosive acid forcing everyone in the area to make a DC 14 dexterity saving throw or take 4d8 fire or acid damage, taking half as much on a success.